 Yeah for rain.
 The river responded with great fishing and about 50 CFS.
 Flows are still low.
-Fish are stressed and grouped up in pools and highly oxygenated water for survival.
-If you do fish, fish early and practice quick catch and release.
+Fish are still stressed and grouped up in pools and highly oxygenated water for survival.
+If you do fish, fish early or late and practice quick catch and release.

-Try a smaller stonefly or San Juan to attract attention followed by a Caddis imatation such as the G-6 or Birds Nests.
+Try a smaller stonefly, San Juan or October caddis to attract attention followed by a Birds Nest or midge.
 Also, try streamers in olive, natural or baby trout patterns to entice a big brown.
-Avoid fishing mid-day!
-Days are getting shorter and nights cooler...the Truckee might just make it but a little more rain would help.
+Days are getting shorter and nights cooler...the Truckee might just make it but a few more storms and a solid winter would help.

-Fishing should continue to be just okay as long as flows are down.
-Be cautious on warmer days remember to cover up from the sun and stay hydrated.
-Fish early!
+Fishing should continue to get better with cooler weather and increased flows.
+Fish early or in the evening.
 Try downtown too.
 Hope for more rain.
 Give your fellow angler plenty of room and handle fish as little as possible or try a stillwater as Davis is on or maybe try a backcountry lake like Milton...Pyramid season starts Wednesday so the river will get a bit of a break?